xlcollaborative/xlc-agreement/agreement.md

 2.  their [instructions](#payment-instructions) for [payment](#payments)

-3.  a World Wide Web or other Internet address where contributors can review the contribution they are offering
+3.  a World Wide Web or other Internet address where contributors can review the first contribution they are offering

 ### Admission